rai-dorzback/Flow-State-Kanban/README.md

 - Add loading spinners to pages

 Errors encountered:
 - Tried to fetch board titles in Homepage.jsx.
-When i use link with http, we get back a cors object. when I use link with https, we just get errors.
+When i use link with http, I get back a cors object. when I use link with https, I just get errors.
 - SOLUTION: I forgot to use response.json() on the response, which caused the error.
 Now, the object is returning, BUT it runs infinitely- i think because I set the dependency array to boardTitles.
 I changed the dependency array to be empty, and it solved the infinite loop.

 **Dec 8, 2024**